 Programmatic advertising is an ever-evolving landscape.
-You all remember how we started?
-From direct sales to Ad networks to Ad Exchanges, and here we are at the verge of the next transition – Private Marketplace (PMP).
+Do you all remember how we started?
+From direct sales to ad networks to ad exchanges, and came to introducing Private Marketplace (PMP) deals.
 But what ignites the change every time?

-When Ad networks couldn’t place ads based on behavioral data, Ad Exchanges were born.
-Similarly, to leapfrog the drawbacks of real-time bidding on open exchanges, Private Marketplaces (PMPs) were created.
+Ad exchanges were born when ad networks couldn’t place ads based on behavioral data.
+Similarly, to leapfrog the drawbacks of real-time bidding on open exchanges, private marketplaces (PMPs) were created.

 - Inability to connect a handful of relevant buyers with a publisher.

 In a Private Marketplace, publishers have better control over their ad inventories.
-Be it the CPMs, advertisers, and the type of creatives that will be displayed on their site.
-Private marketplace guarantees higher CPM as a publisher offers ‘first-look’ to the premium ad inventories to the buyers.
+Be it the CPMs, advertisers, and the type of creatives displayed on their site.
+The private marketplace guarantees higher CPM as a publisher offers buyers a ‘first look’ at the premium ad inventories.

-It provides transparency in publisher and advertiser relationship.
-Advertisers are fully aware of what they are buying and publishers are aware of who they are targeting, which isn’t possible in open marketplaces.
+Private Marketplace deal provides transparency in publisher and advertiser relationships.
+Advertisers are fully aware of what they are buying, and publishers are aware of who they are targeting and who will place ads on their inventories, which isn’t possible in open marketplaces.

-Private Marketplaces have grown substantially and will account for more than 40% of the total programmatic ad spend.
-It is expected to reach more than 50% by the end of this year.
-The best part is, PMP offers benefits to both publishers and advertisers.
+Private Marketplaces have grown substantially and will account for over 40% of the total programmatic ad spend.
+It is expected to grow more by the end of this year.
+The best part is PMP offers benefits to both publishers and advertisers.

 How?
 We’re glad you asked.

 - PMP provides transparency for both publishers and advertisers.
-It’s a step to shine a light on the obscurity plaguing the ecosystem.
+It is a step to illuminate the obscurity plaguing the advertising ecosystem.

-- It offers brand with the opportunity to have clear control over where their ads are being promoted instead of being placed everywhere.
+- It allows brands to control where their ads are promoted instead of being placed everywhere.

 - PMP auctions allow a new way for publishers to fill their ad space.
-Instead of relying on the sales team, publishers can connect with the selling platform to make their inventory available to the selected advertisers.
+Instead of relying on the sales team, publishers can connect and make their inventory available to the selected advertisers via an ad server.